asnganje/Practice-To-Do/README.md

 # To-DO-Practices
 # To Do List

-> a to do list javascript app buit using webpack and es6.
+> A to do list javascript app buit using webpack and es6.

 ## Built With